-Score reports include a variety of information.
+Score reports include a variety of information:

-- Levels that indicate proficiency
+- levels that indicate proficiency

-- Proficiency descriptors with meaningful information for each section, including recommendations on next steps that students can take to improve their English-language abilities
+- proficiency descriptors with meaningful information for each section, including recommendations on next steps that students can take to improve their English-language abilities

-- Scale scores that show progress within levels
+- scale scores that show progress within levels

-Recommended Score Validity — One Year
+Recommended Score Validity — 1 Year

 A Global Picture of Potential